vanhoangkha/Networking-fundamentals/Day58_Wireless_Fundamentals.md

 - An MBSS (MESH BASIC SERVICE SET) can be used in situations where it’s difficult to run an Ethernet connection to every AP
 - MESH APs use TWO RADIOS:
     - ONE provides BSS to Không dây CLIENTS
-    - ONE forms a “BACKHAUL Mạng” which is used to Bridge traffic from AP to AP
+    - ONE forms a “BACKHAUL Network” which is used to Bridge traffic from AP to AP
-- At least ONE AP is connected to the WIRED Mạng and it is called the RAP (ROOT Điểm truy cập)
+- At least ONE AP is connected to the WIRED Network and it is called the RAP (ROOT Điểm truy cập)
 - The OTHER APs are called MAPs (MESH Access POINTS)
 - A Giao thức is used to determine the BEST PATH through the MESH (similar to how DYNAMIC Định tuyến PROTOCOLS are used to determine the BEST PATH to a DESTINATION)